robnix74/covid-19-dashboard/README.md

 * Deceased Cases&nbsp; :  Cumulative number of cases deceased.
 * Active Cases&nbsp; &nbsp; &nbsp; &nbsp; : Cumulative number of cases currently active and undergoing treatment.<br>
   * `Confirmed Cases - (Recovered Cases + Deceased Cases)`
-* Total Tested&nbsp; &nbsp; &nbsp; &nbsp;: Cumulative number of samples tested for the covid-19 virus.
+* Total Tested&nbsp; &nbsp; &nbsp; &nbsp; : Cumulative number of samples tested for the covid-19 virus.

 These will further be referred to as metrics.